 All Palm Beach Atlantic University campuses are smoke free campuses.
-This means inhaling, exhaling, burning, or carrying any lighted cigarette or electronic cigarette, cigar, pipe, or other such device that contains tobacco or other smoke-producing products is prohibited in all areas of those campuses.
+This means inhaling, exhaling, burning, or carrying any lighted cigarette or electronic cigarette, vape, vape pens, cigar, pipe, or other such device that contains tobacco or other smoke-producing products is prohibited in all areas of those campuses.